lowcoder-org/lowcoder/docs/queries/query-basics.md

 <figure><img src="../.gitbook/assets/image (15).png" alt=""><figcaption></figcaption></figure>

-Openblocks evaluates your query statement with JavaScript code inside `{{ }}` in real-time, and the result is displayed below in a floating box, so you can use it to check the correctness of the query statement.
+Lowcoder evaluates your query statement with JavaScript code inside `{{ }}` in real-time, and the result is displayed below in a floating box, so you can use it to check the correctness of the query statement.

 <figure><img src="../.gitbook/assets/image (36) (1).png" alt=""><figcaption></figcaption></figure>